How to End an Email: 43 Ways to Sign Off on an Email (2024)

 I appreciate your feedback

-Use cases: It can be used as an email closing sentence for an email to a colleague that’ll help you with polishing one of your tasks or to your manager who’ll review your work.
+Use cases: It can be used as an email closing sentence for an email to a colleague that’ll help you with polishing one of your tasks or to your manager who’ll review your work, or a customer support email asking for customer feedback.

 Variations: I appreciate your input, I appreciate your opinion, I appreciate your help